smart-data-models/dataModel.SmartDataModels/Attribute/doc/spec_KO.md

       x-ngsi:
         type: Property
     type:
-      description: It must be equal to `ThreePhaseAcMeasurement`.
+      description: It must be equal to Attribute
       enum:
         - Attribute
       type: string